Olive Focaccia

 HOW TO MAKE OLIVE FOCACCIA MOIST?

 The brine is a must.
 It’s an emulsion of olive oil, water, and salt that you spread on the surface of the focaccia.
-It might seems to be a lot at first, but it’s not:
+It might seem to be a lot at first, but it’s not:

 - The brine evaporates during baking.